 Floating solar panels are not suitable for everyone.
-The bulk of floating solar arrays are large-scale, supplying energy to utility companies, huge towns, businesses, and municipalities.
-If you’re thinking about going solar for your home, a rooftop or traditional ground-mounted system makes more sense.
+Most floating solar arrays are large-scale, supplying energy to utility companies, huge towns, businesses, and municipalities.
+If you’re considering going solar for your home, a rooftop or traditional ground-mounted system makes more sense.

-Those who think of investing in floating solar panels typically must have access to a vast water surface, large enough to accommodate hundreds and thousands of solar panels.
-In contrast to these types of installations, the average household solar panel system includes only about 20 panels.
+Those considering investing in floating solar panels must have access to a vast water surface, large enough to accommodate hundreds and thousands of solar panels.
+In contrast to these installations, the average household solar panel system includes only about 20 panels.

 Floating solar power plants can be dangerous to aquatic life

-While the evidence is still inconclusive, the solar panels can potentially disrupt aquatic life by preventing the sunlight from reaching its maximum water surface.
-Furthermore, the panels and apparatus used to lock them can endanger animals who are unaware of their existence or take up space in their natural environment.
+While the evidence is still inconclusive, solar panels can potentially disrupt aquatic life by preventing the sunlight from reaching its maximum water surface.
+Furthermore, the panels and apparatus that lock them can endanger animals unaware of their existence or take up space in their natural environment.

-The most significant negative element of floating PV systems is the possible environmental impact on fishes and other water-dwelling species.
+Floating PV systems’ most significant negative element is the possible environmental impact on fish and other water-dwelling species.
 However, when floating solar panels are constructed on man-made lakes and reservoirs, the biological diversity is less than that of a natural lake, making them desirable for floating solar panel systems.
-Ergo, a site conditions assessment should be taken before executing the project to understand the site-specific environmental conditions.
+Ergo, a site conditions assessment should be taken to understand the site-specific environmental conditions before executing the project.

 Anchoring and mooring issues can pose barriers to installation

 Any reservoir/site has its own set of obstacles.
 Anchoring and mooring are very site-specific activities.

 Anchors cannot be installed on the seabed in some reservoirs, and others have substantially irregular seabed profiles and poor bathymetric studies.
 In dams with considerable water level variations, mooring and anchoring become difficult.